OpenSourceEconomics/respy/development/respy_notes.rst

 clsRespy
 ========

-- should we delete the init_dict at the end of __init__?
-It might become outdated. -> do it

 - Even though the PARAS_MAPPING does have a pretty long comment I don't understand it well enough to judge whether it is correct. -> Philipp checks that

 - update_optim paras could be made a lot shorter after my proposed changes to dist_econ_paras and dist_optim_paras; In any case it has an unnecessary assignment (self.attr['optim_paras'] = optim_paras) -> do it

-- _initialize_attributes and update_core_attributes should probably be just one step.
-It could be a trivial one after settle on one dictionary representation. -> do it

 - the distinction between update core_attributes and update_derived_attributes is no longer clear cut since num_paras is now a derived attribute! -> put num_paras in derived attributes

-- in check_integrity_attributes we could save the unpacking step and instead write a = self.attr for shortcut access to the attributes. -> do it

-- maybe replace attr by __dict__ -> do it

 estimate.py and simulate.py